 Food Pantry Virus Update & Response

-The 220 pantry is going to continue serving our community but there will be a basic change in format, and we will begin doing a drive-through pantry on Saturdays, twice a month, beginning March 28.
-The 220 food pantry serves residents between Sheridan and Yale Avenue, and between 21st and 41st, along with church members, and those referred by Hoover or ACA.
+The 2:20 Food Pantry pantry is continuing to serve our community but there are a few changes.
+We are doing a drive-through pantry on Saturdays, twice a month.
+We are able to serve residents between Sheridan-Yale, 21st-41st, along with church members, and those referred by Hoover Elementary or ACA.

 Drive Through Pantry Open:

 You can bring donations on any Sunday morning (basket upstairs), or you can just drive-and-drop your donations at the 2:20 Center between 9:00-11:00 on: December 5th and December 12th.